vsshu/Synchrony/README.md

 for the course Core Topics AI at Tilburg University.

-The aggdata.cvs files contain the TLCC values for the eight fist bump and eight hug used interactions.
+The aggdata.cvs files contain all the TLCC values for the 16 interactions, seperated by column.

 The code was written to be used with the publicly available dataset ShakeFive2.